-On 4 May 2018, the United Nations Secretary-General António Guterres appointed José Viegas Filho of Brazil as his new Special Representative for Guinea-Bissau and Head of the United Nations Integrated Peacebuilding Office in Guinea-Bissau (UNIOGBIS).
+United Nations Secretary-General António Guterres announced on 29 july the appointment of Rosine Sori-Coulibaly of Burkina Faso as his new Special Representative for Guinea-Bissau and Head of the United Nations Integrated Peacebuilding Office in Guinea-Bissau (UNIOGBIS).

 Previous Representatives/Special Representative of the UN Secretary-General in Guinea-Bissau and Heads of UNOGBIS/UNIOGBIS